wide selection, versatile use

 For difficult to solder surfaces in electronics, WS2413 was developed, which leaves water-soluble residues.
 Easy and fast wetting, a short cycle time and a fast residue removal are the main features of this solder wire.

 Trilence series: automated soldering

 The Trilence flux system was specially developed for demanding soldering tasks in the automated soldering sector.
-Due to its optimised properties, the flux system is also perfectly suited for hand soldering or rework processes.
+Due to its optimised properties, the flux system is perfectly suited for laser soldering.

 The Trilence wire flux is available as a halogen-activated flux (Trilence 3505 and Trilence 2708) as well as a halogen-free flux (Trilence 3500).
 All Trilence fluxes are rosin-free and based on a synthetic resin matrix.
 The Trilence solder wires can be used like conventional solder wires.
 Due to very low spitting, bright residues and high thermal resistance of the Trilence flux, a particularly clean soldering pattern is achieved.

 This graph shows the flux activation in relation to the electrical safety of the remaining flux residues after the soldering process.
 The weaker the flux activation is selected in the Stannol product selection, the higher the electrical safety of the flux residues after the soldering process.
 For example, the flux in the Kristall 611 solder wire with a slightly activated flux content achieves good electrical safety – as a No-Clean flux even without subsequent cleaning.